House of Representatives (Egypt): Powers

-In practice, the People's Assembly had very little power prior to the 2011 Egyptian revolution.
+In practice, the House had very little power prior to the 2011 Egyptian revolution.
 It was dominated by the National Democratic Party, and there was little substantive opposition to executive decisions.

-House of Representatives organization
+Organization

 Speaker of the House

 The House of Representatives Speaker (HR Speaker) presides over the House and is elected from the House membership, along with two deputies during the first session of the season.
-The Speaker's role in session is to keep the peace and order to the parliamentary session, take part in discussion provided that he gives up his presidency to one of his deputies and doesn't return to his presidency until the discussion is finished as well as ordering an emergency session for one of the House' committees.
+The Speaker's role in session is to keep the peace and order to the parliamentary session, take part in discussion provided that he gives up his presidency to one of his deputies and doesn't return to his presidency until the discussion is finished as well as ordering an emergency session for one of the House's committees.
 In case of vacancy in the President's office, the Speaker serves as acting president until the presidential elections are held (Which must be within 60 days).
 This has happened once, when president Anwar Sadat was assassinated in office, and then People's Assembly Speaker, Sufi Abu Taleb served as acting president.
-The last PA Speaker was Saad Al Katatny, who briefly presided the Assembly for only 5 months from 23 January 2012 to the dissolution of parliament on 18 June 2012.
+The last PU Speaker was Saad Al-Katatny, who briefly presided the Assembly for only 5 months from 23 January 2012 to the dissolution of parliament on 18 June 2012.

 Speaker's Staff Office

-The Staff is responsible for organization of the house' and its committees' agendas, the enforcement of the House' orders and is the link between the House and different agencies, ministries and other authorities.
+The Staff is responsible for organization of the House's and its committees' agendas, the enforcement of the House's orders and is the link between the House and different agencies, ministries and other authorities.
 The staff consists of the HR speaker and his two deputies.

+Committees

-House' General Committee
+House's General Committee

-This committee is formed in the beginning of the House' annual season, headed by the Speaker.
+This committee is formed in the beginning of the House's annual season, headed by the Speaker.
 Its membership includes the Deputy Speakers, representatives of the political parties' parliamentary committees, and five House members (of whom one is an independent, if there are more than ten independents).
 The Speaker is responsible for outlining the committee's agenda.
 The committee is responsible for discussing the general issues put forward by the president, the prime minister or the speaker.